-Funded students must seek advice from the Doctoral Programmes Office or Faculty contact in the first instance to ensure that they comply with their funding body's (e.g. Research Council) regulations.
+Funded students must seek advice from the Doctoral Programmes Office or Faculty contact in the first instance to ensure that they comply with the regulations of their funding body (e.g. Research Council).
 All such applications will be flagged to Faculty.
 This will help identify whether Faculty should seek direct advice with the relevant funding body.

 ESRC funding guides are available here.

 Students in receipt of other funding including School, Faculty, University award (studentship, bursary) or that provided by other external funding bodies must seek advice from the funding provider about relevant rules, regulations and the eligibility to change their study.

 Students must make sure that they are in compliance with UKVI requirements before applying for a change to their study.
 For advice, please see http://www.studentsupport.manchester.ac.uk/immigration-and-visas/changes-during-your-studies/